Shooting of Zimbabwe workers by Chinese mine owner shows 'systemic' abuse, watchdog says

 In a court affidavit, police said Zhang Xuen shot an employee five times and wounded another at the mine he runs in Gweru province, in central Zimbabwe, during a row with workers over outstanding pay.

-Zhang has been charged him with attempted murder, said Zimbabwe police spokesman Paul Nyathi.
+Zhang has been charged with attempted murder, said Zimbabwe police spokesman Paul Nyathi.

 According to local media reports, Zhang did not enter a plea because there was no approved interpreter in court.
 He will remain in custody until at least July 7, the report said.